Airshiphacker/OSM-Australia/README.md

 ## Support & Contributions

 - **Need help or have a request?** Open an issue on GitHub.
-- **Want to contribute?** Submit a pull request or contact the maintainers.
+- **Want to contribute?** Submit a pull request or contact OSM-AtlasCoder

 ---

-Empowering you to build robust, self-hosted map infrastructure—one tile at a time.